-WARRANTY PERIOD: Any warranted part which is not scheduled for replacement as required maintenance, or which is scheduled only for regular inspection to the effect of "repair or replace as necessary" shall be warranted for 2 years.
+WARRANTY PERIOD Any warranted part which is not scheduled for replacement as required maintenance, or which is scheduled only for regular inspection to the effect of "repair or replace as necessary" shall be warranted for 2 years.
 Any warranted part which is scheduled for replacement as required maintenance shall be warranted for the period of time up to the first scheduled replacement point for that part.

-DIAGNOSIS: The owner shall not be charged for diagnostic labor which leads to the determination that a warranted part is defective if the diagnostic work is performed at an approved Sears servicing center.
+DIAGNOSIS The owner shall not be charged for diagnostic labor which leads to the determination that a warranted part is defective if the diagnostic work is performed at an approved Sears servicing center.

-CONSEQUENTIAL DAMAGES: Sears may be liable for damages to other engine components caused by the failure of a warranted part still under warranty.
+CONSEQUENTIAL DAMAGES Sears may be liable for damages to other engine components caused by the failure of a warranted part still under warranty.

-WHAT IS NOT COVERED: All failures caused by abuse, neglect, or improper maintenance are not covered.
+WHAT IS NOT COVERED All failures caused by abuse, neglect or improper maintenance are not covered.

-ADD-ON OR MODIFIED PARTS: The use of add-on or modified parts can be grounds for disallowing a warranty claim.
+ADD -ON OR MODIFIED PARTS The use of add-on or modified parts can be grounds for disallowing a warranty claim.
 Sears is not liable to cover failures of warranted parts caused by the use of add-on or modified parts.

-HOW TO FILE A CLAIM: If you have any questions regarding your warranty rights and responsibilities, you should contact your nearest authorized Sears service center.
+HOW TO FILE A CLAIM If you have any questions regarding your warranty rights and responsibilities, you should contact your nearest authorized Sears service center.
 Please call Sears at 1-888-331-4569 or send e-mail correspondence to emission.warranty@us.hvwan.net.

-WHERE TO GET WARRANTY SERVICE: Warranty services or repairs shall be provided at all Sears service centers.
-Please call Sears at 1-888-331-4569 or send e-mail correspondence to emission.warranty@us.hwwan.net.
-MAINTENANCE, REPLACEMENT AND REPAIR OF EMISSION RELATED PARTS: Any Sears approved
+WHERE TO GET WARRANTY SERVICE Warranty services or repairs shall be provided at all Sears service centers.
+Please call Sears at 1-888-331-4569 or send e-mail correspondence to emission.warranty@us.hvwan.net.

-MAINTENANCE, REPLACEMENT AND REPAIR OF EMISSION RELATED PARTS: Any Sears approved replacement part used in the performance of any warranty maintenance or repair on emission related parts will be provided without charge to the owner if the part is under warranty.
-EMISSION CONTROL WARRANTY PARTS LIST: Carburetor, air filter (covered up to maintenance schedule),
+MAINTENANCE, REPLACEMENT AND REPAIR OF EMISSION-RELATED PARTS Any Sears approved replacement part used in the performance of any warranty maintenance or repair on emission related parts will be provided without charge to the owner if the part is under warranty.

-EMISSION CONTROL WARRANTY PÁRTS LIST: Carburetor, air filter (covered up to maintenance schedule), ignition system: spark plug (covered up to maintenance schedule), ignition module, muffler including catalyst (if equipped), fuel tank, line, and cap.
+EMISSION CONTROL WARRANTY PARTS LIST Carburetor, air filter (covered up to maintenance schedule), ignition system: spark plug (covered up to maintenance schedule), ignition module, muffler including catalyst (if equipped), fuel tank, line, and cap.

-MAINTEÑANCE STATÉMENT: The owner is responsible for the performance of all required maintenance as defined in the instruction manual.
+MAINTENANCE STATEMENT The owner is responsible for the performance of all required maintenance, as defined in the operator's manual.